derrickorama/gulp-chromex-manifest/README.md

 Note: Just whipped up this plugin for a project I'm working on.
 Getting it out there/saving it somewhere.

-Reasons to use this plugin:
+# [gulp](https://github.com/wearefractal/gulp)-chromex-manifest

+> Bundle your Chrome extension for the [Chrome Web Store](https://chrome.google.com/webstore)

+## What this does

 * Copies the name, version, and description from your package.json file over to your manifest.json file (keeps them up-to-date)
 * Zips up and excludes common excludes

-# [gulp](https://github.com/wearefractal/gulp)-chromex-manifest

-> Bundle your Chrome extension for the [Chrome Web Store](https://chrome.google.com/webstore)

 ## Install